nngogol/PySimpleGUIDocGen/db/2_readme.md

 ### Mouse Events Inside Graph Elements

-If you have eneabled events for your Graph Element, then you can receive mouse click events.
+If you have enabled events for your Graph Element, then you can receive mouse click events.
 If you additionally enable `drag_submits` in  your creation of the Graph Element, then you will also get events when you "DRAG" inside of a window.
 A "Drag" is defined as a left button down and then the mouse is moved.

 When a drag event happens, the event will be the Graph Element's key.
 The `value` returned in the values dictionary is a tuple of the (x,y) location of the mouse currently.